SparkCode/anki-card-generator/README.md

 The application now supports adding audio pronunciations to your Anki cards:

 1. Generate a card for your target word
-2. If you've provided an OpenAI API key, you can generate audio for the example sentence
+2. Audio for the example sentence will be generated using your OpenAI API key.
 3. The audio will be automatically added to your Anki card when using the "Create in Anki" feature
 4. You can preview the audio before adding it to your card